-(2) If the operator's station is at a remote point, similar provisions for stopping the motor or engine shall be provided at the motor or engine location turning flights.
+(2) If the operator's station is at a remote point, similar provisions for stopping the motor or engine shall be provided at the motor or engine location.

-(3) Emergency stop switches shall be arranged so that the conveyor cannot be started again until the actuating stop switch has been reset to running or "on" position.
+(3) Emergency stop switches shall be arranged so that the conveyor cannot be started again until the actuating stop switch has been reset to running or "On" position.

-(4) Screw conveyors shall be guarded to prevent employee contact with by Subpart G of this part.
+(4) Screw conveyors shall be guarded to prevent employee contact with turning flights.